Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: Introduction

 \section{Introduction}

-Input-to-state stability (ISS) was introduced by Sontag in his celebrated paper \cite{Son89} and has rapidly become a backbone of robust nonlinear control theory with diverse applications to robust stabilization \cite{FrK08}, nonlinear observer design \cite{AnP09}, analysis of large-scale networks \cite{JTP94,DRW10}, event-based control \cite{Tab07}, networked control systems \cite{NeT04}, ISS feedback redesign \cite{Son89}, quantized control \cite{LiH05}, nonlinear detectability \cite{KSW01}, etc. Recently, the ISS concept has been extended to broad classes of infinite-dimensional systems, including partial differential equations (PDEs) with distributed and boundary controls, semilinear evolution equations in abstract spaces, time-delay systems, etc. \cite{MiW18b,TPT18,JLR08,KaK16b,JNP18,JSZ17,ZhZ18,ZhZ20,KaK19}.
+Input-to-state stability (ISS) was introduced by Sontag in his celebrated paper \cite{Son89} and has rapidly become a backbone of robust nonlinear control theory with diverse applications to robust stabilization \cite{FrK08}, nonlinear observer design \cite{AnP09}, analysis of large-scale networks \cite{JTP94,DRW10}, event-based control \cite{Tab07}, networked control systems \cite{NeT04}, ISS feedback redesign \cite{Son89}, quantized control \cite{LiH05}, nonlinear detectability \cite{KSW01}, etc. We refer to a recent monograph \cite{Mir23} for a detailed treatment of the classical ISS theory and control applications.
+In the past decade, the ISS concept has been extended to broad classes of infinite-dimensional systems, including partial differential equations (PDEs) with distributed and boundary controls, semilinear evolution equations in abstract spaces, time-delay systems, etc. \cite{MiW18b,TPT18,JLR08,KaK16b,JNP18,JSZ17,ZhZ18,ZhZ20,KaK19}.
 We refer to \cite{MiP20} for a survey of the state of the art of infinite-dimensional ISS theory and its applications to robust control and observation of distributed parameter systems, as well as to \cite{Sch20} for an overview of available results on ISS of linear boundary control systems and some semilinear extensions.

+One of the most fundamental concepts of the ISS theory is the notion of an \emph{ISS Lyapunov function}.
+For ODE systems with Lipschitz continuous right-hand side, it is known that the existence of a coercive ISS Lyapunov function is equivalent to ISS \cite{SoW95}, which was extended to classes of semilinear evolution equations with Lipschitz nonlinearities and \emph{distributed} inputs in \cite{MiW17c}.
+However, the application of Lyapunov methods for ISS analysis of boundary control systems leads to challenging theoretical problems.

+For example, it is well-known that the classic heat equation with Dirichlet boundary inputs is ISS.
+However, no coercive ISS Lyapunov function is known for this system, and the existence of such a function is neither proved nor disproved.
+This challenge led to the thriving of non-Lyapunov methods for ISS analysis: admissibility theory \cite{JNP18} and spectral analysis \cite{KaK16b} have been successfully used for linear systems; a monotonicity approach \cite{MKK19} can be applied to monotone control systems such as nonlinear parabolic systems with distributed and boundary inputs (via maximum principle); De-Giorgi iteration \cite{ZhZ19} has been applied for (local) ISS analysis of Burgers' equation.
+Despite the efficiency of these methods within particular system classes, we still lack the generality of the Lyapunov method.